Account Takeover, ITDR

-It is simple to say that organizations need to clean cached credentials off their endpoints or to enroll privileged accounts into PAM, but just like building any healthy habit it is usually easier said than done.
-Without going into too many details, organizations are challenged by a lack of visibility into these misconfigurations and exposures – you can read more about these issues with PAM deployments.
+It is simple to say that organisations need to clean cached credentials off their endpoints or to enrol privileged accounts into PAM, but just like building any healthy habit it is usually easier said than done.
+Without going into too many details, organisations are challenged by a lack of visibility into these misconfigurations and exposures – you can read more about these issues with PAM deployments.

 However, deception technology is able to provide high-fidelity detection of account takeover attacks.
 Modern deception technology has evolved beyond honeypots (which are far too easily detected and avoided by attackers) by peppering endpoints with highly realistic and believable identities, services, network pathways and other artifacts. hen an attacker interacts with one of these fake artifacts, a high-confidence alert is triggered because these deceptions are planted in places that end-users should never interact with them.